Xnihilo7/Xnihilo7/README.md

 - 👋 Hi, I’m @Xnihilo7
 - 👀 I’m interested in writing code and flying airplanes
-- 🌱 I’m currently learning Java, javascript, and HTML/CSS
+- 🌱 I’m currently learning Java, Pythonm, Javascript, and HTML/CSS
-- 📫 How to reach me: Plz don't
+- 📫 How to reach me: jcifonie@liberty.edu

 <!---
 Xnihilo7/Xnihilo7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.